Skip to content

 • CA certificate at ./certs/ca.crt (see Create Certificates)

-• Manual apk-mitm Method > NOTE: Current not working with newer app version >3.4.0
+• NOTE: Currently not working well with newer app versions >3.4.0

 • Node.js & npm